unforced/new-bump/.cursorguides/tracking.md

 - **Cross-Cutting Concerns**: Identify patterns that should be applied consistently across components and features (error handling, accessibility, performance, security) and document them in implementation guides.
 This ensures consistent implementation of these important aspects.

 - **Documentation Organization**: Keep all project documentation in a dedicated directory (.cursorguides) for better organization and discoverability.

+- **Supabase Integration**: Use a singleton pattern for the Supabase client to ensure consistent configuration across the application.
+Implement proper error handling and type safety for all Supabase operations.

+- **Authentication Flow**: Implement a clean authentication flow with proper error handling and user feedback.
+Use the Supabase auth state change listener to keep the UI in sync with the authentication state.

+- **Testing Supabase**: Mock the Supabase client in tests to avoid making actual API calls.
+Test both success and error cases for all Supabase operations.

+- **Row Level Security**: Implement proper RLS policies to ensure data security at the database level.
+Test RLS policies to verify they work as expected.

+- **Realtime Subscriptions**: Implement polling fallback for environments where WebSocket connections are not supported or are blocked.

+- **Test Mocking Best Practices**: When mocking functions that are imported and used by other functions, use `vi.spyOn` on the imported module rather than trying to mock with `require()`.
+This ensures proper module resolution in the ESM environment.